-There were some critics who called SUPERNOVA original.
-The poor fools.
+There were some critics who called SUPERNOVA original, which Malone himself denied.
+Those poor fools.

 William Malone co-wrote CREATURE with Alan Reed, who was never heard from again (movie wise).
 The movie starts out as hack as possible.
 There is this evil corporation see?
 And they have landed on this planet and discovered this ancient alien wreck, see?
 They find a pod and the varmint inside up and attacks them!

-On my video box, the tagline says: "ITS BEEN SLEEPING FOR 2000 YEARS, UNTIL NOW."
-In the movie they date it as being two HUNDRED thousand years, but who is counting?
+On my Diamond DVD video box, the tagline says: "ITS BEEN SLEEPING FOR 2000 YEARS, UNTIL NOW."
+On the movie poster they date it as two HUNDRED thousand years, but who is counting?
 The Creature wakes up and Merry Mishaps Occur.

 Now what did that scene have to do with the rest of the movie?
 Not a Goddam thing!